dieterich-lab/ImmunOMICS/README.md

 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh
 ```
-For performance and compatibility reasons you should install `Mamba` via conda to install Snakemake.
+For performance and compatibility reasons, you should install `Mamba` via conda to install Snakemake.
 See [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) for more details.
 ```
 conda install -c conda-forge mamba
 ```
-Once you have installed Conda and Mamba, you can install the software dependecies via the following commands:
+Once you have installed Conda and Mamba, you can install the software dependencies via the following commands:

 ```bash
 # install environment using Conda